 3. Beneficiary Designations

 Death benefits of a Life Insurance policy, and funds remaining in an IRA or Annuity, can be transferred to the people you designate.
-Massachusetts banking law explains how you can open a bank account that is held in trust for someone else, and then distributed to them upon your death.
-You can also designate beneficiaries on securities accounts, using standard procedures explained in Massachusetts securities law.
+You can open a bank account that is held in trust for someone else, and then distributed to them upon your death.
+You can also designate beneficiaries on securities accounts.
 A Primary Beneficiary is the person named to receive the proceeds of an asset upon your death.

 A Contingent Beneficiary is a secondary person who may, or may not, share in the distribution the the asset.
 A person would be a Contingent Beneficiary if you fill out the form so that he takes an interest in an asset only if the Primary Beneficiary had died before the time of your death.